 EVL researchers land INTERSPEECH nomination

-Their paper was one of twelve nominated out of hun-dreds of accepted papers and over 2,500 submissions for INTERSPEECH, the world’s largest and most comprehensive conference on the science and technology of spoken language processing.
+Their research paper, “Effects of User Controlled Speech Rate on Intelligibility in Noisy Environments,” was one of twelve nominated out of hundreds of accepted papers and more than 2,500 submissions for INTERSPEECH, the world’s largest and most comprehensive conference on the science and technology of spoken language processing.

 The nomination was a surprise for Novak.
-“I was as confident about this as I’ve been about any other sub-mission but being nominated for a best student paper award never even entered my mind,” he said.
+“I was as confident about this as I’ve been about any other submission, but being nominated for a best student paper award never even entered my mind,” he said.

 Novak will present his research on September 2.
 Whether or not he receives the award, Novak says he already sees the experience as a win.